SAN FRANCISCO -- Fresh off a buying spree that included the likes of PeopleSoft Inc., Retek Inc. and likely Siebel

 "Scale is important in the software business," Ellison told attendees.
 "Our R and D budget is over $2 billion.
 We'll have three times as much experience building Fusion CRM with Siebel.
 As we scale up and add engineering, I think it will make things easier for you."

 Ellison sounded a customer-centric tone in his address to attendees that included not just Oracle's traditional customers, but former PeopleSoft and J.D.
 Edwards & Co. customers as well.
 Ellison highlighted Oracle's new lifetime support offerings and pledged to support customers running on IBM WebSphere middleware and an open database strategy.
-All future applications will be built on a service-oriented
+All future applications will be built on a service-oriented architecture (SOA) and will be certified to run on WebSphere.

 "We intend to protect that investment you made in what you already bought, what you already built," Ellison said.